 Retrieving Library Materials

 A larger number of stack books, journal volumes, and/or other circulating materials can be retrieved so that they are available for you at a mutually convenient time, if you make arrangements at least 24 hours in advance.
-Please make these arrangements at the Circulation Desk or in the Art and Music Collection or Youth Collection (for resources in those areas).
+Please make these arrangements at the Circulation Desk or in the Fine and Performing Arts Collection or Youth Collection (for resources in those areas).
 Under most circumstances, staff members can retrieve your materials within 24 hours if you provide us with your list by 5:00 p.m., Sunday through Thursday.
 You may be asked to prioritize the items you wish to have retrieved.

 Retrieved materials will normally be held at the Circulation Desk (273-2462) for the standard hold period of six days.
 Periodical volumes will not be held at the desk, but you can arrange to have photocopies made of the articles you need from the retrieved journal volumes.
 Books and other information resources located in the Youth Collection and Information File material will not be held.